SPIDER-MANDATE: The Lowe-down on "Secret Wars," Tie-Ins and Stacey Lee

-Top Five Month (check here to see an archive of all the top five lists featured so far this month) continues with the top comic book tigers (comic BOOK, mind you, so no Hobbes!).
+Top Five Month (check here to see an archive of all the top five lists featured so far) continues with the top comic book tigers (comic BOOK, mind you, so no Hobbes!).

 We can’t do a list of “tigers” without mentioning this panel, right?

 Also, I’m not counting Zabu as a Tiger, but if I did, he would easily be #3 on the list!